EymericS/graphql-node-tutorial/README.md

 - Extending the schema definition
 - Implement resolver functions
 - The query resolution process ( [article](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e#9d03) to learn more about )

+## A Simple Mutation

+- Extending the schema definition